Skip to content

 See the Authentication guide for a full description of how authentication works on the Solaris platform.

-3. Webhooks
+Webhooks

-• A person was changed or deleted.
+• A person is changed or deleted.

-• An identification session has been completed.
+• An identification session completes.

-• An account was closed.
+• An account is closed.

 Request URL: